News

 Why Do People Layer Fragrances?

-• Adjust a fragrance to mood, season or occasion.
+• Adjust fragrance to mood, season, or occasion

 Understanding Notes (Important for Layering)